-We will take reasonable precautions to maintain the confidentiality of all the information that we hold about you, and will endeavour to protect the information from misuse, interferences and loss, unauthorised access, modification or disclosure.
+We take a number precautions to help maintain the confidentiality of all the information that we hold about you, and will endeavour to protect the information from misuse, interferences and loss, and unauthorised access, modification or disclosure.

 We may charge you for giving you access to the personal information if it is appropriate, however the charge will not be excessive.

 If we refuse to give you access to your personal information we will give you a written explanation of our reasons, and notice of the available mechanisms to make a complaint, unless it would be unreasonable to do so.